-Microsoft offers a consumer version of OneDrive and a business version of OneDrive.
-The business version of OneDrive is a part of Office 365.
-If you already have a OneDrive account registered with your Clemson University email address, this account is considered a consumer account and is for your personal files.
+If you previously created a OneDrive account using your Clemson email@example.com as the user name, it is possible to keep that account separate from your Clemson account.
 When logging in, if you use a Clemson email address and have a personal account, it will give you a choice of "Work or school account" or "Personal account".
-It is recommended that you do not use your Clemson password with a consumer account.
+It is recommended that you do not use your Clemson email with a consumer account to avoid this situation.

 An Office 365 (Business) account will be automatically created for your Clemson exchange account.
 The biggest problem is identifying which account you are using at a given time.
 While this may not be an insurmountable problem, you may find that it’s irritating or confusing to have to change accounts or determine which one you are using at a given time.

-You can access your Office 365 account by navigating to portal.office.com, enter in your Clemson University email address, when select to enter the password a dialog box will be displayed, enter you Clemson University username and password.
+You can access your Office 365 account by navigating to portal.office.com, enter your Clemson University email address.
+You may then see a sign-in screen that requires your Clemson username and password.

 O365 learning center for Education: https://support.office.com/en-us/learn/office365-for-business?legRedir=true&CorrelationId=f90de114-b10e-47fe-ba7f-039c56b33989

-You can sync your OneDrive for Business library to your computer and then access your library files in Windows File Explorer or Mac Finder instead of in a web browser.
+You can sync your OneDrive library to your computer, and then access your library files in Windows File Explorer or Mac Finder instead of in a web browser.